cloudant/sync-android/REPLICATION_POLICIES.md

 To control the replication service you start the service passing an Extra in the `Intent` used to start the service whose key is `ReplicationService.EXTRA_COMMAND`, and whose value is one of:

-* `ReplicationService.COMMAND_START_REPLICATION` This is used to start the replicators.
+* `ReplicationService.COMMAND_START_REPLICATION` This starts the replicators.
-* `ReplicationService.COMMAND_STOP_REPLICATION` This is used to stop replicators in progress.
+* `ReplicationService.COMMAND_STOP_REPLICATION` This stops replicators in progress.
-* `PeriodicReplicationService.COMMAND_START_PERIODIC_REPLICATION` This only applies if you're using the `PeriodicReplicationService`.
-This starts the periodic replications.
+* `PeriodicReplicationService.COMMAND_START_PERIODIC_REPLICATION` This starts the periodic replications when you are using the `PeriodicReplicationService`.
-* `PeriodicReplicationService.COMMAND_STOP_PERIODIC_REPLICATION` This only applies if you're using the `PeriodicReplicationService`.
-This stops the periodic replications.
+* `PeriodicReplicationService.COMMAND_STOP_PERIODIC_REPLICATION` This stops the periodic replications when you are using the `PeriodicReplicationService`.
-* `PeriodicReplicationService.COMMAND_DEVICE_REBOOTED` This only applies if you're using the `PeriodicReplicationService`.
-This resets the periodic replications after the device has rebooted.
+* `PeriodicReplicationService.COMMAND_DEVICE_REBOOTED` This resets the periodic replications aafter the device has rebooted when you are using the `PeriodicReplicationService`.
 This will be automatically called if your subclass of `PeriodicReplicationReceiver` calls through to the `onReceive()` method of `PeriodicReplicationReceiver`.

 For example, from a subclass of `PeriodicReplicationReceiver`, you might call: